Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityThreatProtection.md

 # Get-AzSecurityThreatProtection

 ## SYNOPSIS
-Gets the threat protection policy for a Microsoft Storage account.
+Gets the threat protection policy for a storage account.

 ## SYNTAX